product-rnd/zoom-chat-analyzer/README.md

 ## Example Chat Data

-You can use the provided example chat data file (`example_chat.txt`) to test the application.
+You can use the provided example chat data file (`GMT20240816.txt`) to test the application.
+⚠️ Ensure that the file names follow the format "GMT+DATE.txt" where "DATE" represents the date in any specific format.

 ```
 00:24:39    [Instructor] Alexander Graham Bell:   sore Bu